stacks-network/stacks/README.md

-## Stacks: Smart Contracts for Bitcoin
+## Stacks: A Bitcoin Layer for Smart Contracts

-Stacks is a programming layer for Bitcoin.
-The Stacks blockchain enables smart contracts and decentralized apps for Bitcoin.
+Stacks is a Bitcoin layer for smart contracts.
+The Stacks layer enables smart contracts and decentralized apps for Bitcoin.

 [>> Read the Stacks whitepaper](https://gaia.blockstack.org/hub/1AxyPunHHAHiEffXWESKfbvmBpGQv138Fp/stacks.pdf).<br>
 [>> See the Stacks overview slides](https://drive.google.com/file/d/19IX1PHshiXfdg7HXVJSQ8bPME_uizH6-/view).

 Why Bitcoin?
 Bitcoin is the most durable and secure blockchain.
 Bitcoin is minimal by design and is meant to not change.
-Stacks extends the design of Bitcoin to enable smart contracts and apps without modifying Bitcoin and with minimal transaction load on Bitcoin.
-Thousands of Stacks transactions result in a single hash at the Bitcoin blockchain, and Stacks microblocks offer fast confirmations of streaming blocks.
+Stacks layer extends the design of Bitcoin to enable smart contracts and apps without modifying Bitcoin and with minimal transaction load on Bitcoin.
+Thousands of transactions at the Stacks layer result in a single hash at the Bitcoin blockchain, and Stacks microblocks offer fast confirmations of streaming transactions.
 Bitcoin is used as a settlement layer and ultra-fast transactions are enabled as [scalable hyperchains](https://www.hiro.so/blog/introducing-hyperchains-by-hiro), amongst other scalability solutions (like [appchains](https://gist.github.com/jcnelson/c982e52075337ba75e00b79942164e31)).

-Stacks makes Bitcoin productive; BTC can be deployed into DeFi applications, NFT marketplaces etc. For example, see native [BTC swaps](https://www.hiro.so/blog/bitcoin-defi-is-here-a-deep-dive-into-trust-less-swaps), and [Lightning swaps](https://lnswap.org) to stablecoins and NFTs.
+Bitcoin's Stacks layer makes BTC productive; BTC can be deployed into DeFi applications, NFT marketplaces etc. For example, see native [BTC swaps](https://www.hiro.so/blog/bitcoin-defi-is-here-a-deep-dive-into-trust-less-swaps), and [Lightning swaps](https://lnswap.org) to stablecoins and NFTs.
 You can see some applications built using Stacks [here](https://www.stacks.co/explore/discover-apps).

-Stacks cryptocurrency (STX) is used as gas for smart contract execution.
+Stacks asset (STX) is used for mining incentives (block subsidy for miners) of the Stacks layer.
+These miners secure the global ledger of the Stacks layer.
+This data cannot be stored at the Bitcoin main chain and needs to be stored outside Bitcoin.
+STX is also used as gas for smart contract execution.
 STX is a unique crypto asset that can be locked by STX holders to earn Bitcoin rewards from the protocol.
 More details on earning Bitcoin rewards are at [stacking.club](https://stacking.club).

-Stacks cryptocurrency was distributed to the general public through the first-ever SEC qualified token offering in US history.
+STX was distributed to the general public through the first-ever SEC qualified token offering in US history.
 The project decentralized before the mainnet launch in Jan 2021.
-There are [30+ independent companies](https://twitter.com/zrixes/status/1433248424271355905?s=20) that work in the ecosystem.
+There are [50+ independent companies](https://twitter.com/zrixes/status/1433248424271355905?s=20) that work in the ecosystem.

 ## Clarity Language for Smart Contracts